RENoMafex/RENoMafex.github.io/README.md

 # [RENoMafex.github.io](https://RENoMafex.github.io)

-This is my personal homepage, it's main purpose is for me to learn a bit of HTML, CSS and JS.<br><!---
+This is my personal homepage, it's main purpose is for me to learn a bit of HTML, CSS and JS.
-<sup>And showing off</sup>
---->

 ## For those who are here to find out